BUILTNYU/GLAM-Logit/README.md

 <img src="https://github.com/BUILTNYU/GLAM-Logit/blob/main/img_file/Example_Fig3.JPG" width="600px">

 The estimated market share E_Taxi (%) and E_Transit (%) are quite close to the input data.
 Moreover, the results reflect diverse tastes at the agent level though the three latent classes: (1) agent 1-3 have negative $\theta_{time,i}$ and $\theta_{cost,i}$ close to zero, indicating a preference for shorter travel time; (2) agent 4-6 have negative $\theta_{cost,i}$ and $\theta_{time,i}$ close to zero, indicating a preference for lower travel cost; (3) agent 7 and 8 have positive $\theta_{time,i}$ and $\theta_{cost,i}$, indicating an “irregular” preference for longer travel time and higher travel cost.
 In ubiquitous datasets, “irregular” preference is often related to issues in data collection.
 To this end, GLAM logit can be used to check the data quality in some cases.

+#### New York Statewide mode choice modeling

+In a real case study, a NY statewide model choice model is developed using GLAM Logit.
+Synthetic trips on a typical weekday were used to calibrate the model.
+We considered six modes enabled by Replica’s datasets, including private auto, public transit, on-demand auto, biking, walking, and carpool.
+The GLAM logit model with 120,740 agents took 2.79 hours to converge at the 26th iteration, with a rho value of 0.523.

+Coefficient distribution:

+Coefficient distribution: